Preparing for Your Child's VCUG Exam

 About the VCUG Test

 Your child is scheduled to have a voiding cystourethrogram (VCUG for short).
-This brochure will help explain this test so you and your child know what to expect.
+The following will help explain this test so you and your child know what to expect.
 Please feel free to ask us any questions you might have after reviewing this information.

 A VCUG is a test done in the radiology department of the hospital.
 Special pictures called X-rays will be taken to help you and your doctor know how your child’s urinary system is working.
 The urinary system includes the bladder, kidneys and the tubes that connect them called the ureters.